arunprasanthm7/Arunprasanthm7/README.md

 - 👋 Hey, I’m Arun
-- 👀 I’m interested in frontend developing
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning javascript,react.js
+- 🌱 I have skills in  html,css,scss,typescript,react,angular,sql,typeORM.
 - 💞️ I’m looking to collaborate on any opensource projects

 <!---